xvw/qian/README.md

 -  `make build` to build the application
 -  `make run` to run the buildt application
 -  `make` (a combo of `make build` and `make run`)
+-  `make app` to create a runnable app on OSX

 ## Credits